The second nationwide Mobilfunk-Messwoche week starts on 24 June 2026 and runs until 1 July 2026. It takes place throughout Germany.

-However, you can also check your network beyond the campaign period.
-Every measurement helps to optimize the network.
+However, you can always check your network coverage outside of the campaign time frame.
+Every measurement contributes to improving transparency on network quality.

 The aim of the Mobilfunk-Messwoche is to develop a more accurate picture of users’ experiences on mobile communications.
 There is user data on mobile communications, which the German Federal Network Agency has been collecting for years using the broadband measurement app and presenting the results in a dead zone map (”Funklochkarte”) (Gigabitgrundbuch).
 The app uses location-based detection to determine whether the user’s end device is connected to a mobile network, and with what technology.
 However, data is not available for all areas.